Sometime in 2007, it was becoming obvious to me that Richmond needed another brokerage firm that departed from the traditional model.

 There was a vacuum.

 On multiple occasions I had crossed paths with Tom Rosman of Spotts and Carneal Realtors in Carytown.
 He always seemed to be in the know for buildings that were for sale.
 Apartments in The Fan and Museum and warehouses in Manchester, Jackson Ward and Church Hill as well as a host of other small to mid-sized commercial buildings all seemed to be buyable when Tom was around.
-He knew the commercial side and I knew the residential side but neither could really do the other’s job…so I convinced him it would be a good job to take a stab at glory…and One South was born.
+He knew the commercial side and I knew the residential side but neither could really do the other’s job – so I convinced him it would be a good time to take a stab at glory.

 What had been an easy start through the first parts of 2008 quickly turned into an amazingly difficult slog through minefield of ever-changing mortgage finance, capital calls, a scared buying public, a ‘lets just bury our head in the sand’ selling public and developers whose costs of production now exceeded market values by 20-30%.
 These were issues that very few of us had ever experienced.